meetoseh/backend/docs/db/journeys.md

 # journeys

-A journey combines an audio and social experience.
-It consists of a lobby period, where a question is posed to the audience, followed by a short-form audio content (~1 minute).
-During the lobby period, the audience can respond to the question and see the responses of others in real-time.
+A journey combines an audio experience and an interactive prompt.
+It consists of lobby period, where the audience responds to the interactive prompt, followed by a short-form audio content (~1 minute).

 A journey is part of 0-1 [daily events](daily_events.md) in one category.
 Note that the schema can only guarrantee that a journey is part of at most one